littlejon/dell-update-mirror/README.md

                         mirror
   --remove-catalog-location
-                        Removes the attributes of the Catalog.xml which is hardcoed to "https://downloads.dell.com/".
+                        Removes the attributes of the Catalog.xml which is hardcoded to "https://downloads.dell.com/".
 If these
                         remain, some systems fetches files from there instead of the mirror location.
   --onlyfirmware        Only downloads files with a BIOS or Firmware category